primis/Apollo/CONTRIBUTING.md

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and community a harrasment-free zone for everyone, regardless of age, disability, ethnicity, gender identity and expression, level of experience, nationality, appearance, race, religion, or sexual identiy and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and community a harassment-free zone for everyone, regardless of age, disability, ethnicity, gender identity and expression, level of experience, nationality, appearance, race, religion, or sexual identify and orientation.
 Please note that this is not an exhaustive list.
-Any harrasment of any kind will not be allowed or tolerated.
+Any harassment of any kind will not be allowed or tolerated.

 ### Our Standards